List of Combat! episodes: Season 5 (1966–67)

 As pointed out in the main article on Combat!, this is the only season of the program produced in color.

 The fifth-season DVDs come in two sets, "Invasion 1" and "Invasion 2," which, like the first-season "Campaigns," the second-season "Missions," the third-season "Operations," and the fourth-season "Conflicts," are sold separately.
 Each "Invasion" contains four discs.
 Each disc contains three episodes plus bonus material except the first disc of "Invasion 1," which contains four episodes plus bonus material.
 There are eight discs total in both "Invasions," with 13 episodes in "Invasion 1" and 12 episodes in "Invasion 2," for a combined 25 episodes, which are listed in order below.

+In September, 1967 the "spin-off" series "Garrison's Gorillas", was introduced on the "Combat!" tv series.